Institutional Review Board (IRB)

 The Skyline College Institutional Review Board (IRB) is charged with reviewing non-exempt research and making recommendations on the ethical and safety status of the proposed research.
 The IRB serves to ensure that research conducted on human subjects, including both biological and social science inquiries, be ethical and not infringe upon the rights or jeopardize the welfare of the subjects.
 An IRB is solely about the protection of human subjects in research.
 The results of the consideration will be forwarded to the President via the Dean of Planning, Research and Institutional Effectiveness.

 - Dean of Planning, Research, and Institutional Effectiveness (PRIE) [ex-officio]

 - Administrator or faculty appointees

-- Resources: Staff Assistant of Planning, Research, and Institutional Effectiveness
+- Resources: Administrative Assistant of Planning, Research, and Institutional Effectiveness

 Please see the Compendium of Committees for annual appointments.

 The IRB reviews proposals for human subjects research to be conducted by employees or students of Skyline College as well as research projects occurring on the Skyline College campus, off-campus sites, or virtual classrooms.
 Exempt status criteria is available on this site for your review.

 To request review by the Institutional Review Board, please provide the following information to the Office of Planning, Research, and Institutional Effectiveness (PRIE):

 - Identify who will be conducting the research